mmattek/supermarket/README.md

 Nothing in here is really stateful, so you could scale this out by having many markets.
 In a real project for production, I would probably use an external config/data store to have precanned items loaded on startup.
-Probably more tests.
 I'm also unhappy with having to add in no-arg constructors to the object model to get Spring's Jackson JSON binding to work.
 I know this is possible to override with annotations.
+Also, since the service was a bit of an afterthought, there aren't really unit tests for it, other than a small binding one.
+In reality, spring lets you sub in mocks pretty easy and also you can do integration by launching an embedded container on a random avail. port and reference that.
+We are doing this on several "microservices" projects right now and it works well.

 Also for scale, spring cloud netflix offers dynamic, load-balanced routing in Zuul, distributed config servers, etc. I'm looking into this for a project right now.